Rev N Rise

 How It Drives — The BMW Difference

-This is where the BMW i4 separates itself from every rival in the segment — including the Mercedes CLA EV.
+This is where the BMW i4 separates itself from every rival in the segment.
 The i4 drives like a BMW.
 Not like an electric car wearing a BMW badge, but like a genuine, driver-focused machine that happens to run on electricity.
 The steering has weight and feedback.
 The chassis feels taut and responsive.
-The rear-wheel drive eDrive40 has a lightness and agility to it on a winding road that nothing else in this segment can match.
+The rear-wheel drive eDrive40 has a lightness and agility on a winding road that nothing else in this segment can match.

 Interior and Technology

-Inside the i4, BMW's familiar Curved Display dominates — a pair of screens joined under a single glass panel, sitting proud of the dashboard itself.
-The 12.3-inch instrument cluster and 14.9-inch central touchscreen are driven by iDrive 8.5 — one of the most mature and well-developed infotainment systems in the automotive industry.
-Physical controls remain present for key functions.
+Inside, BMW's familiar Curved Display dominates — a 12.3-inch instrument cluster and 14.9-inch central touchscreen joined under a single glass panel, driven by iDrive 8.5 — one of the most mature infotainment systems in the automotive industry.
+Physical controls remain present.
 Wireless Apple CarPlay and Android Auto are standard.

 Pros and Cons